 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 So if your doctor says you need an MRI or CT scan, will that create problems for you or your device?

 The answer to this question is not a simple yes or no — it depends on the type of device you have.

-Here, cardiovascular imaging expert Scott Flamm, MD, reviews what you need to know about getting medical scans when you have an implanted cardiac device.
+Here, diagnostic radiologist Scott Flamm, MD, reviews what you need to know about getting medical scans when you have an implanted cardiac device.

 “Some of these devices — particularly larger ones, like left ventricular assist devices and some defibrillators and pacemakers — can create dense streaks that partially obscure the images we acquire with the CT scan,” Dr. Flamm says.
 “But that would not prevent us from doing a CT scan.”